Medically reviewed by Drugs.com. Last updated on Nov 18, 2020.

 - Nausea and vomiting associated with cancer treatment.
 Research has shown that an active ingredient in marijuana, tetrahydrocannabinol (THC), effectively reduces nausea and vomiting in people undergoing chemotherapy.

 - Pain.
-Marijuana use might reduce the intensity of shooting or burning pain often due to nerve damage (neuropathic pain) caused by HIV and other conditions.
+Marijuana use might reduce the intensity of shooting or burning pain often due to nerve damage (neuropathic pain) caused by HIV, diabetes and other conditions.

 - Seizures.
 It's not clear if marijuana effectively treats seizures.

 - Spasticity.
-Marijuana use might reduce muscle stiffness or spasms caused by multiple sclerosis.
+Marijuana use might reduce muscle stiffness or spasms and urinary frequency caused by multiple sclerosis.

 Evidence has shown that marijuana can effectively treat chemotherapy-induced nausea.
-It might also reduce spasticity related to multiple sclerosis and reduce the intensity of neuropathic pain.
+It might also reduce muscle spasms associated with multiple sclerosis and decrease the intensity of neuropathic pain.

 However, marijuana use can cause cognitive impairment and should be used with caution if you have a mental health condition.
 In many places marijuana use is considered illegal for any purpose.